MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![2D Viewer](/images/tutorials/basicmechanics/BM_05.png "2D Viewer")

-You can now display the loaded image in the newly added viewer-module by connecting the output of the module `ImageLoad` to the input connector of the module `View2D`.
+You can now display the loaded image in the newly added viewer module by connecting the output of the module `ImageLoad` to the input connector of the module `View2D`.
 Follow these steps to do so:

 1. Click the output connector of `ImageLoad`.